den-wdi-1/string-matching/readme.md

 the magnitude of the operations we can compare different algorithms.
 </details>

-What are some common Big(O) values
+What are some common Big(O) values?
 <details>
 - Constant
 - ``ln n``